These are the best gay-owned and gay friendly restaurants in Barcelona for yummy food with a welcoming atmosphere.

 BeGay is open every day from 9am until 2am.
 It is located at Passeig Marítim de La Mar Bella.
 The nearest metro stop is Poble Nou and then it's a 10 minutes walk from there.
 Look for the Mar Bella skatepark and it's just a little further on.
 For more Vitamin Sea inspiration, check out our guide to the best gay beaches of Barcelona.

 The Eixampeling Brunch Café and Bar is pretty much what it says on the label!
 In our opinion, the best brunch spot in Gaiexmple.

-The cafe is so bright and colourful, which pairs perfectly with the wonderful rainbow cakes they serve.
-We're also big fans of any establishment who serve up gems like: “Don't Melt for me Argentina”, “Crustina Egguilera”, “Quack Effron” and “Salmon L. Jackson”!
+The cafe is so bright and colorful, which pairs perfectly with the wonderful rainbow cakes they serve.
+We're also big fans of any establishment that serve up gems like: “Don't Melt for me Argentina”, “Crustina Egguilera”, “Quack Effron” and “Salmon L. Jackson”!

 The Eixampeling Cafe is open every day from 8.30am until around 8pm.
 You can find it at Diputación 158, which is just around the corner from the Urgell subway station.

 Doña Rosa Cocina Urbana

 We found the Doña Rosa Cocina Urbana on Tripadvisor when searching for a highly rated restaurant open on a Sunday evening.
 It has excellent reviews and didn't disappoint.
 We went back twice.
 The food and cocktails are delicious, especially the hummus.
 The waitress was a gem – super sweet, sharp and friendly, with an amazing memory!